Gaara: Reception

 Gaara has ranked highly in the popularity polls for the series, continuously placing in the top ten.
 The last such poll was in 2011, in which Gaara was in 4th place.
 Several pieces of Gaara merchandise have been released; including key chains, plush dolls and action figures of his Part I and Part II appearance.
 AnimeCentral listed him as eighth best villain in anime with comments focused on how flashbacks made him a tragic character and at the same time similar to Naruto Uzumaki.
 Additionally, his fight against Rock Lee was listed as the second best one in anime for exchanges in moves and its conclusion.
 In 2014, IGN listed him as the third best Naruto character when the series ended.
+My Hero Academia author Kōhei Horikoshi regarded Gaara as his favorite Naruto character in the Chuunin Exams for his portrayal as the author claimed that most high school students enjoyed his strength.

 Anime and manga publications have mostly praised Gaara's character.
 IGN noted that Gaara was an "anti-Naruto", possessing a "dark, solemn character" as opposed to Naruto's continuous cheer and excitement.
 In another review, IGN also called Gaara's background "emotional" and "a tad creepy" due to the disparity between the development of Naruto's and Gaara's personalities.
 Anime News Network celebrated the "depth and emotion" that Naruto's and Gaara's similarities added to the plot, and commented that "nowhere in the entire series run does Naruto shine brighter than in the peak period of his battle against Gaara".
 They also complimented Kishimoto's visual presentation of Gaara in the manga, referring to "chilling [glimpses] of Gaara's crazed, exposed face".
 Mania Entertainment noted that Gaara and Sasuke's first fight shows how the former has a "fragile" psyche despite his violent attitude.
 His backstory was also praised by Mania Entertainment since it includes "a ton of legitimate emotion" allowing viewers from the series to understand more Gaara's personality.
 DVD Talk writer Todd Douglass Jr. enjoyed the similarities between Gaara and Naruto as well as the former's state after being defeated by the latter.
 His return to aid the Konohagakure ninjas to fight has been praised by Holly Ellingwood from Active Anime who was mostly focused on Gaara's change of hearts.
 Liam O'Brien, Gaara's voice actor in the English dubbed version of the anime, has been praised.
 IGN noted that he did an "excellent job" of making Gaara sound terrifying to the viewer, and Anime News Network noted him as one of the best voice actors in the series.
 Akira Ishida was also noted to be one of the most famous actors from Naruto due to his experience in the 1990s before the anime's release as well as the several characterizations he gave to Gaara.